brianlimtt/TER-blog/blogs/my-experience-in-TER-sem-1.md

 Through EDA, ISLP concepts, regression, classification, and cumulative units, I gained a deeper appreciation for the **process** behind data science.
 While the technical skills were valuable, the most important takeaway was learning how to approach complex problems methodically and thoughtfully.

 This course has laid a strong foundation for future work in data science, research, and analytical fields.

+I would truly love to take this course again in the future and I recommend it to  all students, no matter what field they are interested in.